The Essential Guide to Borough Market, London

 - Tartufaia – Truffle oils, sauces, and indulgent little jars to take home (or keep for yourself).

-Quick tip: eat first, shop second.
-Street food queues grow fast, but cheese, spices, and deli buys are much easier once the lunch rush hits.
+Quick tip: Eat first, shop second.
+Street‑food queues grow fast, but cheese, spices, and deli buys are much easier once the lunch rush hits.

 What to Eat First at Borough Market

 If you arrive hungry (which you will), don’t start wandering blindly.
-Pick one savoury, one sweet, and one take-home — then explore properly.
+Pick one savoury, one sweet, and one take‑home — then explore properly.
+This keeps things simple and stops you getting stuck in decision‑making limbo.

 First savoury stop (proper lunch)

-Rich, messy, and filling — this is a sit-down-later kind of meal in sandwich form.
+Duck confit sandwich — Le Marché du Quartier Rich, messy, and filling — this is a sit‑down‑later kind of meal in sandwich form.
+The crispy bits from the flat top make it completely moreish.

 Something indulgent (no regrets)

-Bubbling, comforting, and impossible to ignore once you smell it.
+Raclette or grilled cheese — Kappacasein Bubbling, comforting, and impossible to ignore once you smell it.
+If you only try one “classic Borough Market” dish, make it this.

 Something sweet